 Not only will improper storage lead to rusted edges, but it can also cause the base to dry out and ruin a board's camber.
 So, remember to always give it a quick wipe down and store it properly to prevent this from happening between sessions.

 With tuned edges, you too can do this.

-To store your snowboard, keep it in a snowboard bag, if you don't have a bag you can wrap it up with anything else.
-Certain environments (the basement or garage) are laden with humidity that can encourage rust growth so keep it in a dry, cool environment.
-Remove the bindings and store your board standing up to preserve the camber.
+To store your snowboard, keep it in a snowboard bag.
+If you don't have a bag, you can wrap it up in anything else, like an old stained bed sheet.
+Certain environments (like the basement or garage) are laden with humidity that can encourage rust growth, so keep it in a dry, cool environment.
+You should also remove the bindings and store your board standing up to preserve the camber.